Important Construction Updates About Our Campus Transformation — Read More

 • Malformed inner ear and/or small auditory nerve.

 When we speak of genetic hearing differences, we mean that the hearing difference is carried down through the family.
 There are two main forms of this type of hearing difference: syndromic and non-syndromic.
-A syndromic hearing loss means that there are other concerns in addition to the hearing difference, and non-syndromic means that the hearing difference is the only concern for the child.
+Syndromic means that there are other concerns in addition to the hearing difference, and non-syndromic means that the hearing difference is the only concern for the child.
 The most common one is a non-syndromic hearing difference, which includes 2/3 of all genetic hearing differences.

 The following is a list of the most common forms of syndromic hearing differences and the other medical conditions that are commonly associated with them: